tanelih/phonegap-bluetooth-plugin/README.md

 PhoneGap BluetoothPlugin
 ========================
-Bluetooth plugin for PhoneGap version 2.6.0 and up (Android).
+Bluetooth plugin for PhoneGap (Android).
+Tested on versions 2.6.0 and 3.0.0.

 This plugin was created as part of an EU funded (Rural Development Programme for Mainland Finland 2007-2013) [project](http://www.jamk.fi/projektit/1180).